lium-lst/nmtpy/README.md

 ## Ensuring Reproducibility in Theano

-(Update: The upcoming Theano v0.10 includes a configuration option `deterministic = more` that will obsolete the below patch.)
+(Update: Theano 1.0 includes a configuration option `deterministic = more` that obsoletes the below patch.)

 When we started to work on **dl4mt-tutorial**, we noticed an annoying reproducibility problem where multiple runs of the same experiment (same seed, same machine, same GPU) were not producing exactly